Gauge theory and mixed state criticality: Criticality between SWSSB and SSB

-\paragraph{Criticality between SWSSB and SSB} We first explore the simplest criticality that is intrinsic to mixed states; between SWSSB and SSB phases.
+We first explore the simplest criticality that is intrinsic to mixed states; between SWSSB and SSB phases.
 As a prime example, we investigate the criticality of the transverse-field Ising (TFI) model.
 The Hamiltonian for the gauge theory is given by

-where $L$ is the total number of lattice sites and we impose the periodic boundary condition, and we take $J>0$ throughout the Letter.
+where $L$ is the total number of lattice sites and we impose the periodic boundary condition, and we take $J>0$ throughout the discussion.
 In this expression, the model has two $\mathbb{Z}_2$ global symmetries generated by $\prod_{j}\sigma^x_{j+1/2}$ and $\prod_{j}X_{j}$.
 Depending on the value of the parameter $J$ the ground state of \eqref{eq:TFI_eff} belongs to three different phases (Table \ref{tb:pre_dph}).
 When $J<1$, the first $\mathbb{Z}_2$ symmetry is spontaneously broken in the ground state, while the other remains unbroken.
 When $J>1$, the ground state exhibits the $\mathbb{Z}_2\times\mathbb{Z}_2$ SPT order.
-While the model is gapless at $J=1$, it also has a non-trivial string order correlation $\braket{\sigma^z_{i-1/2}X_{i}\, \cdots\, X_{i+r} \sigma^z_{i+r+1/2}}$.
+While the model is gapless at $J=1$, it also has a nontrivial string order correlation $\braket{\sigma^z_{i-1/2}X_{i}\, \cdots\, X_{i+r} \sigma^z_{i+r+1/2}}$.
 Moreover, this model has a protected edge mode when put on the open boundary.
 Gapless systems that exhibit these features are known as gapless SPT (gSPT) phases \cite{Scaffidi:2017ppg, Verresen:2019igf}.

 We now discuss various mixed states obtained from the ground state by tracing the vertex degrees of freedom (Table \ref{tb:dphd_phase}).
 When tracing out the vertex degrees of freedom, the SSB (SPT) phase becomes the SSB (SWSSB) phase \cite{Sala:2024ply}.
 Therefore, we obtain a critical mixed state between SSB and SWSSB phases, by tracing out the gapped degree of the gSPT state at $J=1$.